Jwink3101/syncrclone/readme.md

 The default is to decide if files need to sync by comparing ModTime (or `mtime`).
 However, you can also compare by size (risky) or hash (robust).

-If you compare by size or hash, *even* if ModTime is available, older automatically means small and newer automatically means larger.
-This is because the ModTimes may be unreliable even if present (e.g. WebDAV)
+If you compare by size or hash, you can still resolve conflicts with modification time.
+Do note that not all remotes support ModTime and/or it may not be reliable.
+If using one of those types of remotes, do not use `newer`, `older`, or `newer_tag` conflict resolution.
+See [remote overview](https://rclone.org/overview/) for details.

-If your remote doesn't store hashes and must recalculate them (e.g. local, sftp), use `reuse_hashes(A/B)`.
+If your remote doesn't store hashes and must recalculate them (e.g. local, sftp), use `reuse_hashes(A/B)` if desired to only recalculate as needed.
 See the config file

 ## Differences from PyFiSync